 The condensate line removes water and allows it to drain from your indoor unit.
 If these lines are allowed to clog from a calcium or mineral deposit the condensate tray will overflow and can cause water damage if you don’t notice it happening.

-Cleaning out the condensate line and the evaporator coils is an important step in annual maintenance of your ductless air system because it protects your home.
+Cleaning out the condensate line and the evaporator coils is a key step in annual maintenance of your ductless air system because it protects your home.
 Our technicians:

 - Clean your ductless air unit’s evaporator coils.